Environmental Social Work in California: Careers, Agencies & How to Get Started

 Healthcare social workers employed by hospitals and community clinics help people find affordable healthcare, organize community health screenings, and advocate for their clients’ rights when discrimination prevents specific groups from seeking treatment in the first place.

-Community-based Nonprofit Organizations
+Community-Based Nonprofit Organizations

 When it comes to crafting safe, equitable environmental policies, government organizations don’t always follow through.
 Nonprofits and community-based organizations play an important role in holding them accountable.

 Through community organization and awareness campaigns, community-based organizations ensure that specific communities can participate in the legislative process.
-Many community-based organizations also often conduct their own research about environmental dangers and provide services directly to the neighborhoods they serve.
+Many community-based organizations also conduct their own research about environmental dangers and provide services directly to the neighborhoods they serve.

 Environmental Social Work Organizations in California